-The residing artists were shortlisted by art institutions throughout the Netherlands, like in the past the poor and homeless were selected by departments of 'The Society'.
-During their stay in this base it was the idea that they would transform local qualities, expertise and resources towards future ideas & concepts for actual issues in the municipality Westerveld.
-It was the idea that in a later stage their ideas could be developed further.
+The artists in residence were shortlisted by curators from art institutions throughout the Netherlands, like in the past the poor and homeless were selected by departments of 'The Society'.
+During their stay in this compound it was their role to transform local qualities, expertise and resources towards a future plan - engaging an actual social topic in the municipality Westerveld.
+Strong proposals would be developed further in a later stage.

-An active side program was organized where multidisciplinary guest speakers who were invited could stay in this camp and share their knowledge with the audience.
-They were giving lectures and fueled debates around actual questions the people in the municipality Westerveld are facing.
+An active side program was organized where multidisciplinary guest speakers who were invited could stay in this base camp and share their knowledge with the audience.
+They were giving lectures, workshops and fueled debates around the actual questions people in the municipality Westerveld were facing.
 To achieve our goals we collaborated for example with Netwerk Democratie dedicated to a resilient democracy where citizens are more involved by using technology to contribute actively.
 The Creative Care Lab from Waag Society which looks at the responsibility of artists and citizens with respect to the major and significant changes in health care.
 In cooperation with the military academy (the NLDA) questions about conflict studies and humanitarian missions were highlighted.
 How do these missions in our world full of conflicts function?